hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Logging

+AKS cluster logging is currently split up into two parts; the control plane logs are handled as part of the AKS service and are sent to Log Analytics, while the node and pod logs are handled by a core service reading the logs directly from the node and then sending them to a cluster aggregation service which can export the logs.
+The log export interface is specifically linked to the aggregator implementation, however there are plans to abstract this by supporting generic OpenTelemetry in addition to specific targets configured through the module.
+Additionally there are plans to enhance the system by supporting the aggregation of control plane logs into the cluster, allowing all logs to be managed as a unified set.

 #### Control Plane Logs

 An AKS cluster generates a number of different [control plane logs](https://learn.microsoft.com/en-us/azure/aks/monitor-aks-reference#resource-logs) which need to be collected.
 The module supports either sending these logs to a [Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview) and/or an [Azure Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
 Both destinations support the direct querying of the logs but sending logs to a Log Analytics Workspace will incur additional cost overhead.